 Our guide to being environmentally friendly in Oxford

 Most of what you need to know about recycling household waste in Oxford (collection days, what to put in which bins, the location of nearby deposit banks for other stuff not collected from your door) can be found on Oxford City Council's Recycling Page.
 Their Recycling Directory lists items alphabetically, telling you what to do with them.
-If you seek a pocket guide to local recycling points, get yourself a copy of our Oxford: By Day & By Night map.
+If you seek a pocket guide to local recycling points, get yourself a copy of our Map of Oxford.
 We have marked as many as we can.

 Oxford is a fairly 'green' city, so most areas have some kind of home collection provision for glass, tins, paper and, more recently, card, plastics, food and garden waste.
 Apart from that, here are some common non-collected items, and what you can do with them:

-BATTERIES: If you're not lucky enough to live in West Oxfordshire, where batteries are collected from your door with the other recycling, it'll be a case of keeping your eye out for city collection points.
-Tesco Metro and Sainsbury's Local on the Cowley Road, Oxpens Road petrol station, Sainsbury's at Heyford Hill and the mega-Tesco on the ring road beyond Cowley accept these.
-We're told in March 2012 that WH Smith newsagents in Templars Square, Cowley have a collection box behind their till (ask the cashier), and that the Cornmarket branch may also do this.
+Some shops have battery recycling points.
+Tesco Metro and Sainsbury's Local on the Cowley Road, Oxpens Road petrol station, Sainsbury's at Heyford Hill and the mega-Tesco on the ring road beyond Cowley are a few examples.
 Let us know if you know any more places and we'll add them here.

-SOFT PLASTICS: these are the plastics not classified as 'bottles' and therefore not collected from your door for some unidentifiable reason.
+These are the plastics not classified as 'bottles' and therefore not collected from your door for some unidentifiable reason.
 These include semi-rigid plastic food packaging and most other small plastic items with the universal recycling symbol on them (see top right of page, minus dragon).
-Stuff them into the banks at the rear of Tesco Metro on Cowley Road, or if in doubt, deal with them as bulk items:
+Stuff them into the banks at the rear of Tesco Metro on Cowley Road, or if in doubt, deal with them as bulk items.

 BUT FIRST: is what you want to recycle not quite rubbish yet?
 It may be someone else's treasure!
-Here are some organisations that can find it a new home:
+You can list free items to give away on our Free Stuff page.
+Alternatively, here are some organisations that can find it a new home:

 OxfordFreegle (formerly Oxford Freecycle) is a Yahoo Group which enables unwanted items to be exchanged STRICTLY without financial transactions (or trips to the tip!).
 You can now (2012) login with Facebook or Google - not just Yahoo - to join.